DreamVenerable/dreamvenerable/README.md

   </a>
 </p>

-- 🔭 I’m currently working on **Ruby Projects**
+- 🔭 I’m currently working on **Knight Travails**

 - 🌱 I’m currently learning **Ruby on Rails**

-- 👨‍💻 All of my projects are available at [dreamvenerable.netlify.app](dreamvenerable.netlify.app)
+- 👨‍💻 All of my projects are available at here on github or [dreamvenerable.netlify.app](dreamvenerable.netlify.app)

 - 💬 Ask me about **Space**

 - 📫 How to reach me **dreamvenerable@gmail.com**

-- ⚡ Fun fact **'Empty' outer space is not actually empty**
+- ⚡ Fun fact **'Empty'** outer space is not actually empty!

 <h3 align="left">Connect with me:</h3>
 <p align="left">